- Who We Are

 - Social Responsiblity

 Tri for the Y & Duathlon is a fundraising event for the Y. We encourage participation by people with a variety of fitness levels and competitive experiences.
 The money raised at this event will go toward our financial assistance program.

 Tri for the Y & Duathlon!

 The 5th Annual Tri for the Y fundraising event will be held Sunday, May 18th, 2014.
-Registration will open December 1st!
-Stay tuned for more information!
+Registration is open!

 The triathlon will be a sprint triathlon consisting of: